AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 >[!TIP]
 >
->You can list all Cloud Manager variables using the following command to double check: `aio cloudmanager:list-environment-variables ENVIRONMENT_ID`
+>You can list all Cloud Manager variables using the following command to double-check: `aio cloudmanager:list-environment-variables ENVIRONMENT_ID`

 >[!Note]
 >
 >Alterntivly you can use the [Cloud Manger API](https://www.adobe.io/apis/experiencecloud/cloud-manager/docs.html) to configure the Cloud Manager variables as well.

+With this, you are ready to use AEM Commerce as a Cloud Service and can deploy your project via Cloud Manager.

 ## 3rd party commerce integrations {#3rd-party}